<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://transitionsphysicaltherapy.com/?p=2104</guid>

 <description><![CDATA[<p>If you’ve ever been told to “just eat less,” you’re not alone.
 But the reality is—without knowing your true metabolism, that advice is often just guesswork.
 That’s where Resting Metabolic Rate (RMR) testing changes everything.
-What Is RMR and Why Does It Matter?
+What Is RMR and why does it matter?
 Your RMR is the number of calories your body burns at rest [&#8230;]</p>

-<p>The post <a href="https://transitionsphysicaltherapy.com/2026/04/21/how-often-should-you-retest-your-resting-metabolic-rate-rmr/">How Often Should You Retest Your Resting Metabolic Rate (RMR)?</a> appeared first on <a href="https://transitionsphysicaltherapy.com">Transitions Physical Therapy</a>.</p>
+<p>The post <a href="https://transitionsphysicaltherapy.com/2026/04/21/how-often-retest-resting-metabolic-rate/">How Often Should You Retest Your Resting Metabolic Rate (RMR)?</a> appeared first on <a href="https://transitionsphysicaltherapy.com">Transitions Physical Therapy</a>.</p>

 ]]></description>